 Putting stock onto winter crops

 Most winter forage crops provide good quality, highly palatable feed, with energy (ME) ranging from 8 -14 (MJME/kg DM), protein (CP) 14-32% and dry matter (DM) ranging from 15 – 32%.
-Many people are starting or are planning to put stock onto winter forage crops.
+From May-June, you may be starting or planning to put stock onto winter forage crops.
 Before you do, there are a few things to consider to get the most out of your forages.

 Like all new pastures and crops, introduction needs to be slow.
 Ruminants tend to graze at a ratio of 70:30, 70% in the morning vs 30% in the afternoon.
 Therefore it is best to fill livestock up with hay during the morning graze and then introduce them to the new crop in the afternoon.
 This will decrease the risk of digestive upset in an unadjusted rumen.

 Remember you are feeding the microbes not the animal, so introduce livestock slowly so that the rumen microflora have a chance to adjust to the high quality diet.
 It will normally take up to 7 to 10 days to become accustomed to the new feed.
 Restricting grazing to 1-2 hrs per day, slowly increasing to unrestricted access over 7-10 days will allow stock to become more accustomed to their feed (NSW DPI, 2002).

 If this is not possible for you to slowly introduce the livestock, ensure you have a roughage source available in the paddock, such as medium to good quality hay.
 The hay’s quality is important.
 If poor in quality animals will not eat it, so it becomes ineffective in providing roughage to the animals.

 As stated above, roughage is important when introducing livestock onto a new high quality pasture or crop.
 Roughage reduces the rate of gut flow, contains enzymes that breakdown fat and starch and helps stabilise rumen fermentation.